Khrebtova/phase-2-project-Watchlist/README.md

 ## Let’s get started ##
 1. If you haven't already, fork and clone this lab into your local environment.
 Navigate into its directory in the terminal, then run code . to open the files in Visual Studio Code.
 2. Run `npm install` to install the lab's dependencies.
-3. Run `json-server --watch db.json` to start the server.
+3. Run `json-server  --watch db.json --port 3001` to start the server.
-4. In a new terminal,you can run `npm start` it runs the app in the development mode.
-Or you can Open http://localhost:3000 to view it in your browser
+4. In a new terminal run `npm start` to view it in your browser

 ## Overview ##
 As a user: